WHAT ARE THE CONSEQUENCES OF

 HOW SHORT SALES & FORECLOSURES DIFFER

 Short sale and foreclosure are similar in that they’re both financial options for individuals who own homes but find themselves in financial distress.

 A short sale transaction occurs when mortgage lenders allow the borrower to sell the house for less than the amount owed on the mortgage.
 The foreclosure process occurs when lenders repossess the house, often against an owner’s will. … Furthermore, a short sale is typically less damaging to your credit score than foreclosure, please seek the advice of an attorney or tax professional before making your final decision on either option.

 FYI: Short sales and foreclosures differ greatly in their process.
 Short sales can take up to one year to close, while foreclosures generally move along much faster because lenders are anxious to recover the money they’re owed.

 WHAT ARE THE BENEFITS OF A SHORT SALE?

-A successful short sale will stop the foreclosure process.
-Once the sale is complete, your credit will show as "paid in full" or "paid as negotiated."
+A successful short sale can, in most cases, stop the foreclosure process.
+Once the sale is complete, your credit will show as “paid in full” or “paid as negotiated.”
 In a short sale, there are minimal effects to your credit, provided your mortgage was not seriously delinquent (less than 30 days late).
 A single 90 day late can seriously damage your credit, regardless if the sale is successful or not.
 In a short sale, part of the transaction usually involves a full or partial release of lien that will protect you from a deficiency judgment.

 FREE TO YOU!
 M and M Realty Group’s services are paid for by the bank.
 There are many benefits to you and your bank when short selling your home which may include: